ErikoTakami/rco-shop/README.md

 | admin                 | boolean | null: false |

 ### Association
+- has_many :addresses, dependent: :destroy
+- has_one :cart, dependent: :destroy
-- has_many :addresses
+- has_many :orders, dependent: :destroy
-- has_one :cart
+- has_one :card, dependent: :destroy

 <br>